 Author: Alan Burdick

 Do you ever wonder why time flows slower when you get bored or speed up when you are up to something interesting?
-In a humorous and thoughtful way, Alan Burdick tries to convey the readers why we perceive time the way we do.
+In a humorous and thoughtful way, Alan Burdick tries to convey to the readers why we perceive time the way we do.

 3. Thing Explainer: Complicated Stuff in Simple Words